Factorization, Supersymmetry, Coherent States and Classical Trajectories

-{ {A generalization of coherent states has been developed in the context of supersymmetric quantum mechanics.
+A generalization of coherent states has been developed in the context of supersymmetric quantum mechanics.
 For many cases, no link has been made with the corresponding classical system.
-In this work, we consider a very simple superpotential and compare the classical and quantum trajectories.}}\\
+In this work, we consider simple superpotentials and compare the classical trajectories and the mean values of the position operator in these states.
+The mean value of the position operator can be written as a power series in time with coefficients whose relations to the superpotential are given in the general case.\\ These coefficients imply integrals and recursion formulas.
+The method used reproduces exactly what is known for the harmonic oscillator.
+It is extended to study a family of systems which encompasses the harmonic oscillator.
+We also consider a third degree superpotential.
+The time scale after which the mean value of the position operator and the classical trajectory begin differing significantly is evaluated.\\